Long term subscription

 - On the home page, click on “sign up”.

-- You’ll be asked to insert your email and create a 6-digit PIN code.
+- Insert your email and create a 6-digit PIN code.
 After every step click on “OK” on the right.

-- This will open the Valenbisi website again, but at the top of the page, you’ll see a red notice, telling you that you are not subscribed to any plan.
+- At the top of the page, you’ll see a red notice, telling you that you are not subscribed to any plan.
 Click on “see plans”.

-- Next, you’ll get a quick review and the price (€29.21).
+- You’ll get a quick review and the price (€29.21).
 Click on “Choose this plan” right under it.

-- In the following pages, you’ll have to insert your gender, name, surname, date of birth, and phone number (you can change the prefix if your number is not Spanish).
+- Insert your gender, name, surname, date of birth, and phone number (you can change the prefix if your number is not Spanish).
 Remember to click on OK on the right after you fill in the blanks.

-- Next up, click on “mobile phone or card” as your device, then click on confirm.
+- Click on “mobile phone or card” as your device, then click on confirm.

-- On the following page, you can add a payment method (Mastercard or Visa), and agree to Valenbisi storing your bank info in case you have to pay a fine for damages to the bike (up to €150.00).
+- Add a payment method (Mastercard or Visa), and agree to Valenbisi storing your bank info in case you have to pay a fine for damages to the bike (up to €150.00).
 You can find more details about these fines in the penalties section of this article.

-- Once the card is confirmed, you’ll have to accept Valenbisi’s terms and conditions.
-You don’t have to agree to the other conditions (newsletters from Valenbisi and its partners).
+- Accept Valenbisi’s terms and conditions.
+You don’t have to agree to the newsletters.

 - Your annual subscription is now complete.